torcolvin/couchbase-lite-wiki/The-"cblite"-Tool.md

 | `--limit` _n_ | Stop after _n_ rows |

 The _query_ must follow the [[JSON query schema|JSON Query Schema]].
 [JSON5](http://json5.org) syntax is allowed.
 It can be a dictionary {`{ ... }`) containing an entire query specification, or an array (`[ ... ]`) with just a `WHERE` clause.
 There are examples of each up above.

+## Where To Get It

+As of this writing (30 Aug 2017) the tool is brand new, and has to be built from the Xcode project.
+Choose (or create) the `cblite` scheme and build it; then dig through the build output to find the `cblite` binary.
+You can move the tool anywhere; it has no external dependencies.

+In the future I want this to be added to Couchbase's official builds.